ewwink/driver-usb-vcom-stb-b860h-760h-amlogic-mediatek/README.md

-# Amilogic Usb Driver Signed
+# Amlogic Usb Driver Signed
-Self signed `libusb-win32` or `worldcup_device` Usb Driver for Amilogic or other compatible devices.
+Self signed `libusb-win32` or `worldcup_device` Usb Driver for Amlogic or other compatible devices.

 Certificate for signing `libusb-win32` was expired on 2014 if you install the driver on Windows 7/8/10 you will see this error: